sigven/cpsr/pkgdown/index.md

 <br><br>

-The *Cancer Predisposition Sequencing Reporter (CPSR)* is a computational workflow that **interprets germline variants** identified from next-generation sequencing **in the context of cancer predisposition**.
+The *Cancer Predisposition Sequencing Reporter (CPSR)* is a computational workflow that **interprets DNA sequence variants** identified from next-generation sequencing **in the context of cancer predisposition**.

-*CPSR* accepts a query file with raw germline variant calls (SNVs/InDels) from a single sample (cancer patient), encoded in the [VCF format ](https://samtools.github.io/hts-specs/VCFv4.2.pdf).
-CPSR conducts comprehensive gene and variant annotation on the input calls, and generates a dedicated _variant HTML report_, that provides the following main functionality:
+*CPSR* accepts a query file with _germline_ variant calls (SNVs/InDels) from a single sample (i.e. cancer patient), encoded in the [VCF format ](https://samtools.github.io/hts-specs/VCFv4.2.pdf).
+Through comprehensive gene and variant annotation procedures, CPSR offers the following main functionalities to the user:

-1) Flexible **selection of cancer predisposition genes** subject to analysis and reporting
+1) Flexible **selection of cancer predisposition genes** subject to analysis and reporting - through the use of virtual gene panels
-2) **Variant classification** (*Pathogenic* to _Benign_) through implementation of ACMG guidelines
+2) **Variant classification** (*Pathogenic* to _Benign_) through a dedicated implementation of [ACMG/AMP guidelines](https://pubmed.ncbi.nlm.nih.gov/25741868/)
-3) **Biomarker matching** of sample variants (prognosis, diagnosis, drug sensitivity/resistance)
+3) **Detection of germline biomarkers** - for prognosis, diagnosis, or drug sensitivity/resistance
-4) Reporting of **secondary/incidental findings** (ACMG recommendations)
+4) Reporting of **secondary/incidental findings** ([ACMG recommendations](https://pubmed.ncbi.nlm.nih.gov/37347242/))
+5) **Interactive HTML output report** with detailed variant information, gene annotations, and external links to relevant databases

-The workflow is integrated with the framework that underlies [Personal Cancer Genome Reporter - PCGR ](https://github.com/sigven/pcgr).
+The CPSR workflow is integrated with the framework that underlies [Personal Cancer Genome Reporter - PCGR ](https://github.com/sigven/pcgr).
 While *PCGR* is intended for reporting and analysis of somatic variants detected in a tumor, *CPSR* is intended for reporting and ranking of germline variants in protein-coding genes that are implicated in cancer predisposition and inherited cancer syndromes.

-Snapshots of sections in the [quarto](https://quarto.org)-based cancer predisposition genome report ((artificial sample, with more findings than usual):
+Snapshots of sections in the [quarto](https://quarto.org)-based cancer predisposition genome report (artificial sample, with more findings than usual):

 ![](img/cpsr_sc.png)